I finally uninstalled Dropbox. Here’s why you should do it, too.

 I’m aware that nobody wants to give up the comfort of file synchronization.
 But I’d rather go with an open-source alternative than with Dropbox.
-If you know how to host it on your own server, I would suggest Seafile which is a German company and therefore not required by the Patriot Act to comply with NSA, FBI or CIA data requests.6 If you don’t know how to do that and happen to have a Synology NAS, you can also use the brilliant Cloud Station Suite from Synology.
+If you know how to host it on your own server, I would suggest Seafile which is a German company and therefore not required by the Patriot Act to comply with NSA, FBI or CIA data requests.3 If you don’t know how to do that and happen to have a Synology NAS, you can also use the brilliant Cloud Station Suite from Synology.
 And if you just want Dropbox’s simplicity back and don’t want to deal with self-hosted cloud storage at all, then just switch to Google Drive and encrypt your sensitive data before you store it in the cloud.
 Google Drive at least neither abuses root permission nor does it operate outside of its designated folder.

-Note: The Patriot Act was signed into law in 2001, when Condoleezza Rice was President Bush’s National Security Advisor. ↩
+By the way, the Patriot Act was signed into law in 2001, when Condoleezza Rice was President Bush’s National Security Advisor. ↩